 A leaky faucet is a larger problem than a clogged drain, but it is also easy to fix with just a few tools.
 Remember to shut off the water supply before you begin.
 Look online for instructions on how to fix a faucet and follow them, and you may be able to make this repair yourself without much difficulty.

 When to Hire a Plumber

 Unfortunately for plumbers, no one really wants to have to call them out to their home.
 If you've had to call a plumber, your day is probably not going great.
-Plumbing issues cause damage in our home, possibly smell bad, and just make our life difficult in general.
+Plumbing issues can damage your house, often smell bad, and make our life difficult in general.

-Having the knowledge to fix some common plumbing problems on your own can really come in handy, but you need to know when to call in the pros.
+Knowing how to fix some common plumbing problems on your own can come in handy, but you need to know when to call in the pros.

-If you have the capability to check your faucets and showerheads, go ahead and do that.
+If you know how to check your faucets and showerheads, go ahead and do that.
 If that doesn't solve the problem, call a plumber to come in and inspect your plumbing.

-Constantly running toilets probably happen to everyone at some point.
-Usually, when this happens, the flap in the bottom of the toilet tank isn't sealing shut.
-If you jiggle the handle, the toilet usually stops running because it seals the flap.
+Constantly running toilets will likely happen to everyone at some point.
+Usually, when this happens, the flap in the toilet tank's bottom isn't sealing shut.
+If you jiggle the handle, the toilet usually stops running because it closes the flap.

 It's a pretty easy fix yourself, but if the thought of getting your hands wet in your toilet tank sounds unappealing, a plumber can take care of the issue for you.

 Do you find yourself standing in ankle-deep water during your shower?
 Does a sink in your bathroom or kitchen take forever to drain?
 If this sounds like you and your house, you might have a clogged drain.